abiquo/collectd-abiquo/README.md

 ## From source

-In collect's config file, load the python plugin:
+In collectd's config file, load the python plugin:

 ```xml
 <LoadPlugin "python">